-If cost is key for you, she recommends you buy a less-expensive popular food, and save your money for other things your dog needs, like heartworm preventive medicine.
+If cost is key for you, they recommend you buy a less-expensive popular food, and save your money for other things your dog needs, like heartworm preventive medicine.

 4. Dogs can go vegetarian.

-Unlike cats, who need nutrients found only in animal protein, canines can be healthy on a meatless diet.
-Sometimes owners choose this option if they themselves are vegetarians, or if the dog has allergies to chicken or other animal proteins.
+Unlike cats, which need nutrients found only in animal protein, canines can be healthy on a meatless diet.
+Sometimes owners choose this option if they're vegetarians themselves, or if the dog has allergies to chicken or other animal proteins.

 But it can be tricky to find the right balance of protein, fat, carbohydrates, and nutrients for vegetarian pooches.
 Sanderson says it’s a good idea to stick with a commercial meatless dog food, rather than trying to feed your pal a homemade diet.